John Vaughen

 |

+Anyone interested in research is encouraged to Contact us!
+We are actively looking for rotation students!!
 John cares deeply about teaching and has mentored three graduate students, one high school student, two community college students, two post-bacs, and two Amgen scholars.

 If you have any questions about working with John, contact: Emma Theisen, PhD student ([email protected]) Ryan Lee, high school student ([email protected]) Tasha Nguyen, community college student ([email protected]) Andrew Berger, computer technician ([email protected]) Arnaldo Carriera-Rosario, postdoc ([email protected]) |